 In summary then, we’ve recalled the definition of the three trigonometric ratios sine,

-them to some mixed problems.
+applied them to some mixed problems.